edgedb/rfcs/text/1009-group.rst

 in nicer with the language and better leverages the other features it has.

-If the shape-based version winds up as unimplementable, though, we should strongly consider coming back to this one.
+The implementation of GROUP actually operates by implementing this version and then desugaring the shape-based version into it.

 (One other annoying issue with this approach is because of the presence of UNION in the expression grammar, either we need to use a